danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 ![JupyterHub Share Link Demo GIF](https://github.com/danielballan/jupyterhub-share-link/raw/master/demo.gif?raw=true)

-For sharing that is longer-term or between users are not logged into the same Hub, we need a more explicit list of requirements from the sender.
-How can move that to the left on our diagram?
-We can look for ways for make it easier for the sender to define a REES by adding a UI and other tooling.
-Placed on the space of sender and recipient effort, these new ideas might fall roughly like:
+For sharing that is longer-term or between users are not logged into the same Hub, we need a more explicit list of requirements from the sender to enable the recipient to reconstruct a working environment.
+Currently, the best option there is to define a REES, which is robust but takes some effort and a little expertise.
+That could potentially be made easier by adding UI or other tooling.
+Placed on the space of sender and recipient effort, these ideas might be placed
+like:

 ![new ideas placed in the space of sender and recipient effort](/static/images/effort-new-ideas.svg)